 Calle Real Iloilo

-JM Basa Street, or popularly known as “Calle Real,” is a historic street located in the downtown district of Iloilo City.
-It is the place where elites in the Spanish-era lived.
+JM Basa Street, popularly known as “Calle Real,” is a historic street located in the downtown district of Iloilo City.
+It is the place where elites in the Spanish era lived.

-Casa Mariquit is a two-storey privately-owned ancestral house situated behind a banyan (balete) tree at a corner of Sta.
+Casa Mariquit is a two-story privately-owned ancestral house situated behind a banyan (balete) tree at a corner of Sta.
 Isabel Street in Jaro District.

 Nelly’s Garden is a Lopez-owned heritage house located in the Jaro District of Iloilo City.
 It was built in 1928 by Ilonggo statesman Don Vicente Lopez.
 Over the past decades, the mansion has hosted several elite and notable personalities both local and foreign.